 Tuition, charges, and fees are assessed on a term basis and are due in full by the term payment due date unless a student enrolls into the IU Installment Payment Plan.
 Students registering on or after the term payment due date are required to pay at the time of registration.
 Once registered, a student assumes financial responsibility for charges.
-Term bills and monthly statements are generated electronically and available online in the Student Account Center tile, accessible through MyIU.
-Students are not permitted to attend class or occupy University housing until registration confirmation and full payment has been remitted or payment arrangements have been made with the Business Office prior to the term due date.
-Late payment fees are assessed monthly.
+Term bills and monthly statements are generated electronically and available online in the Student Account Center, accessible through MyIU.
+Students are not permitted to attend class or occupy University housing with a financial hold.
+Late payment fees in the amount of \$30 are assessed monthly.

 It is the responsibility of all financial aid recipients to ensure that their financial aid is available by the term payment due date.
-Students with outstanding financial obligations will not be permitted to register for future terms, receive grades, teacher certifications, transcripts or diploma.
+Students with outstanding financial obligations will not be permitted to register for future terms, receive grades, teacher certifications, or diplomas.